-If you've been a landlord, you've heard excuses from your tenants explaining why rent can't be paid on time and in full.
-Some are a lot more hard to believe than others.
+Every landlord has probably heard excuses explaining why rent can't be paid on time.
+Some excuses are easier to believe than others.

-A death in the family is a very serious issue that can cause problems with paying rent.
-One tenant explained that they needed a break on the rent because their grandmother had passed and the funeral expenses needed to be paid.
-Not wanting to appear insensitive, the on-site manager decided to give the tenant a break.
+A death in the family is a very serious issue that can cause major problems.
+One tenant explained that they needed a break on the rent because their grandmother had passed and funeral expenses needed to be paid.
+Not wanting to appear insensitive, the on-site manager wanted to give the tenant a break.

-After the management company took a closer look at the tenant's file, it appeared that this tenant, on 5 previous occasions had asked for a break on rent because his Grandmother had recently passed away.
-The management company quickly changed their approach with this tenant.
+After the management company took a closer look at the tenant's file, their notes revealed that this tenant had, on 5 previous occasions, asked for a break on rent because his Grandmother had recently passed away.
+The management company quickly changed their approach and required payment in full.

 Keeping good records can save a lot of problems and (if necessary) build a good eviction case.
 The agent stated that "we sometimes keep things in the file, and in this case the same grandmother had indeed apparently received 6 different funerals."

-Also, don't be afraid to ask for documentation and proof from the tenant.
-If they're telling the truth, most tenants will cooperate.
+Also, don't be afraid to ask for documentation and proof from the tenant verifying what they are saying.
+If they are telling the truth, most tenants will cooperate by providing proof.